Norwich City Profile

 Smith too, though, was unable to save the Canaries from another dreaded drop.
 Their fate was confirmed late in April 2022 after losing 2-0 to Aston Villa.

-Norwich's main rivals are Ipswich Town, with the two sides playing in the East Anglian Derby.
-The head-to-head record is very evenly matched as Norwich have won 41 times, Ipswich 40 times and the two sides have drawn 22 times.
+Norwich's main rivals are Ipswich Town, with the two sides playing in the East Anglian Derby, or the Old Farm Derby as some have dubbed it.

 Their first match-up came in September 1946 when Ipswich ran out 5-0 winners.
 In fact, Norwich did not beat Ipswich until the fourth time of asking in 1948, winning 2-1.